 Carpet Types and Quality

 The twist of carpet fiber is determined by how the fiber filaments are spun into yarn, and how the yarn is then turned upon itself.
 The tighter the twist, the more resistant the carpet will be to changes in appearance or texture.
+Carpet twist is a critical factor in determining the quality and durability of carpeting.
+It refers to the number of times the fiber is twisted over a one-inch length.
+A higher twist count means greater resilience and a more substantial feel underfoot.
+Generally speaking, a carpet with a twist of 3.5 to 6 twists per inch is considered excellent.
+Investing in a carpet with a higher twist count ensures a long-lasting, attractive, and comfortable addition to any home or office space.
 For high-traffic areas of your home, a tighter twist is likely the way to go.

-Density refers to how closely together the tufts of fiber are to one another.
-Generally, the higher the density, the better quality the carpet is.
+Carpet density is a measurement of how tightly the carpet fibers are stitched into the backing.
+The higher the density, the more durable the carpet tends to be.
+With higher density values, carpets are better able to withstand heavy foot traffic and resist wear and tear over time.
 You can check carpet density by pressing your fingers down on the carpet to see how much of the backing you can reach.
 The less backing you reach, the denser the carpet.
-As you explore carpeting for a high-traffic area, it is important that you find a carpeting that is higher in density to prevent wear.
+As you explore carpeting for a high-traffic area, it is important that you find carpeting that is higher in density to prevent wear.

-Below are five types of carpet we sell at Denver Carpet and Flooring and why these types could be the ideal fit for your high-traffic space in your home.
+Below are five types of carpet we sell at Denver Carpet and Flooring and why these types could be the ideal fit for the high-traffic space in your home.

 - Soil Resistance